xylous/settle/doc/settle.1.md

 :   Generate autocompletion file for a certain shell (currently supported: zsh,
     bash, fish) (see: section on autocompletion)

+    All subdirectories within the Zettelkasten one are treated as "projects"

 *generate*

 :   Create and populate the database with all Zettel's metadata

+    If ran for the first time, creates a directory to hold all your notes (as per your configuration options) and populates it with an 'inbox' project

 *ls*